georgebabarus/magento-filesystem-extension/docs/source/extension/configuration.rst

 Connection configuration
 ------------------------

 Connection details may be different depending on the Driver used for the service.
-This is an example of connection details for Amazon S3 filesystem driver.
+This is an example of connection details for the Amazon S3 filesystem driver.

 .. code-block:: php